USDOT PIN, FMCSA Login & Account Recovery

 Most MCS-150 filing failures start with an account-access problem.
 The USDOT PIN is the credential that lets the carrier file MCS-150 directly, and a lost PIN is one of the top reasons carriers miss the biennial deadline.

-For carriers who have moved or changed business address since the original USDOT issuance, the PIN reset has a chicken-and-egg problem: FMCSA mails to the address on file, which is the old address.
+For carriers who have moved or changed business address since the original USDOT issuance, the mail-fallback PIN reset has a chicken-and-egg problem: FMCSA mails to the address on file, which is the old address.
 The fix is filing a Form MCS-150 to update the address first (which can be done by a third-party filing service without the PIN), then requesting a new PIN to the updated address.

 The cluster below covers the PIN recovery flow, what to do if FMCSA mail isn't reaching you, and how to confirm a successful MCS-150 update once filed.